Ausdauersportler/GRML-FLASH/README.md

 iMac12,1 and iMac12,2 mid 2011

-Of course this tool can be used on any other Intel based system like MacPro4,1 or MacPro5,1!
+Of course this tool can be used on any other Intel based system like MacPro4,1 or MacPro5,1 or other normal PCs!

 ## Booting from the USB